wanizhou/IETI/README.md

 rating******review text******title******date******version******nation
 ```
 ## 4. Environment setup
 The operating system: mac os.
+If you need to transplant to Linux, you need to override the file line feed command in 1.Processing.py.